chromium/chromium/docs/commit_checklist.md

 notification.
 Doing this signals that your CL is ready for review again, since the assumption is that your CL is not ready for review until you hit reply.

+To ensure a fast, productive, and respectful review, please follow the guidelines in [Respectful Changes][respectful-changes].

 If your change is simple and you feel confident that your reviewer will approve your CL on the next iteration, you can set Auto-Submit +1.
 The CL will proceed to the next step automatically after approval.
 This feature is useful if your